 If you decide to go for a Cash ISA, don’t just accept the one your bank offers you.
 Shop around for the best rate, perhaps using online comparison sites that give a view of the wider market.
 Better returns are typically available with fixed-rate cash ISAs compared to their easy-access counterparts, providing you don’t mind locking your money away for a specific length of time.
 Looking for an Investment ISA?
 You might start by deciding whether you’re happy picking your own investments, or you’d prefer someone do it for you.
 If it’s the latter, keep an eye on annual management fees and any extra charges that might apply, as costs will eat into your potential returns.

 Beware of introductory rates

 Shiny introductory rates are great while they last, but many will drop significantly after the initial period ends.
-If your Cash ISA is more than 12 months old, check your rate now and if you’re not happy, consider transferring to another provider.
+If your Cash ISA is more than 12 months old, check your rate now and if you’re not happy and consider transferring to another provider.
 If you’re comfortable with a little risk, you could consider transferring it to an Investment ISA for better potential long-term returns.
 Just remember to keep a separate emergency cash fund for quick access if you need it.

 Check your ISA rules

 What are your saving goals?
 Are you happy to tie up your cash for a while?
 These are all questions you should ask yourself before you start.
 If you’re 18-40 a Lifetime ISA gives you a 25% bonus on up to £4000 saved each year, but the rules are strict and you can only use the funds for a house deposit, or for later-life.
 Always check the rules before you sign up.